 The South Carolina Honors College at the University of South Carolina has been ranked the nation's top public honors college since 2012.
 At the Honors College, you'll thrive in an environment that combines the best of a small, liberal arts college with the resources of a major research university.
 If you love learning, discovery and exploration, you'll be right at home at the Honors College.

 There are so many reasons to study at the South Carolina Honors College.
 Here are just a few of them:

-- Personalized attention, including your own Honors Advisor, in addition to your major advisor
+- Personalized attention, including your own Honors advisor, in addition to your major advisor

-- Average class size of just 14 students
+- Average class size of just 16 students

-a program where you can design your own major
+- The BARSC degree awarded by the Honors College, which is a program where you can design your own major

 - Special early admission pre-med and pre-law programs